 Figure 1.
 Station coverage in and around Tibet between 2003 and 2009.
 Symbols are defined in Table 1.
-Red symbols represent PASSCAL stations and blue triangles represent Chinese Provincial stations.
+Red symbols represent PASSCAL stations, blue triangles represent Chinese Provincial stations, and yellow triangles are FDSN and other regional networks.
 Concurrent installations are indicated by X's in Table 1.

 Figure 2. (a) A cross-correlation between a PASSCAL station GS02 and a Chinese station SNT with an inter-station distance of 637 km.
 The red trace is the negative lag component and the black trace is the positive lag component. (b)-(c) Comparison between positive and negative components before and after correcting the instrument response file of the Chinese station SNT.
-Note that the two components are inverted before correction.
+Note that the two components are inverted before the correction, which converts the Chinese waveform to displacement.